amit0523/how-to-do-secure-coding-and-create-secure-software/README.md

 **How to do secure coding and create secure software.**
 ----

-I can do secure coding and no one can hack my code unless the language itself has some issues.
+I can do secure coding and no one can hack my code unless the language/OS have some issues.
 You can challenge me on this.

 Ultimately, all software boil down to functions/methods.
 If functions/methods are secure then the whole software is secure.